by Igor Katenov, the lead developer at 10Tec

-10Tec iGrid control for WinForms is a cell matrix control, and it is generally used to create multi-column interfaces.
-But this grid can be used as a basis to implement an excellent WinForms PropertyGrid for C#/VB.NET application due to its rich set of features.
+10Tec iGrid.NET control for WinForms is a cell matrix control and it is generally used to create multi-column interfaces.
+But this grid can be used as an excellent substitution for C#/VB.NET PropertyGrid in WinForms applications due to its rich set of features.
 Below is a screenshot of a C# PropertyGrid example:

-Benefits of iGrid.NET used as a WinForms PropertyGrid
+Benefits of iGrid.NET used instead of PropertyGrid in C# and VB.NET

 In this section of the article we are focusing on some benefits of iGrid.NET used in VB or C# PropertyGrid-like solutions.

 The stock PropertyGrid sorts its rows by property names (by the texts in the first column) in alphabetic ascending order.
-However, if we need another sort order, we need to implement a custom solution like in this article.
+However, if we need another sort order, we need to implement a custom solution like in this one.
 But what if the user decides to sort by property values, i.e. by the texts in the second column?
 Or sort in descending order?
-It seems, there is no solution of this problem for the standard PropertyGrid.
-But in iGrid.NET, the user can sort our grid simply by clicking the column headers (or this ability can be provided in code by the developer if the column headers are hidden).
+It seems, there is no solution of this problem for the standard PropertyGrid in C# or VB.NET.
+But in iGrid.NET, the user can sort the grid simply by clicking the required column headers (or this ability can be provided in code by the developer in the case if the column headers are hidden).

-Another problem related to columns is the inability to resize the PropertyGrid columns from C# or VB.NET code.
+Another problem related to columns is the inability to resize the PropertyGrid columns from code.
 Sometimes we need to set a predefined column width proportion, or automatically adjust the width of the PropertyGrid value column to display the values without clipping.
 In iGrid, these operations are trivial.

-Needless to say that you can also use custom controls as drop-down editors due to the iGrid extensibility model:
+Needless to say, you can also use custom controls as drop-down editors due to the iGrid extensibility model:

 As you can see from this article, the WinForms PropertyGrid control for C#/VB.NET is good if you want to build a quick solution to browse properties of a .NET object.
 But this control may give you a lot of troubles if you try to use it as a basis for your customized PropertyGrid-like interface (and many of these problems can't be solved at all).
-If you need a customizable PropertyGrid control for a WinForms solution written in C# or VB.NET, 10Tec iGrid.NET with its rich capabilities is definitely worth your attention.
+If you need a customizable PropertyGrid control for C#/VB.NET WinForms applications, 10Tec iGrid.NET with its rich capabilities is definitely worth your attention.